-Often, you'll be creating graphics directly with Flash's drawing tools and saving them as symbols, which are stored in the library.
-Other times you'll be importing media such as JPEG images or MP3 sound files, which are also stored in the library.
+Often, you'll create graphics directly with Flash's drawing tools and save them as symbols, which are stored in the library.
+Other times you'll import media such as JPEG images or MP3 sound files, which are also stored in the library.
 In this lesson, you'll import several JPEG images into the library to be used in the animation.

 - 1 Choose File > Import > Import to Library.
-In the Import to Library dialog box, select the background.jpg file in the Lesson01/01Start folder, and click Open. - 2 Flash imports the selected JPEG image and places it in the Library panel.

-3 Continue importing photo1.jpg, photo2.jpg, and photo3.jpg from the 01Start folder.
+In the Import to Library dialog box, select the background.jpg file in the Lesson01/01Start folder, and click Open.
+Flash imports the selected JPEG image and places it in the Library panel. - Continue importing photo1.jpg, photo2.jpg, and photo3.jpg from the 01Start folder.
 Don't import the last image, photo4.jpg.
 You'll use that image later in this lesson.

-You can also hold down the Shift key to select multiple files and import all of them at once.

-4 The Library panel displays all the imported JPEG images with their filenames and a thumbnail preview.
+You can also hold down the Shift key to select multiple files and import all of the images at once. - The Library panel displays all the imported JPEG images with their filenames and a thumbnail preview.
 These images are now available to be used in your Flash document.